Review No. 470

 DIRECTED BY MARTIN SCORSESE.
 SCREENPLAY BY LAETA KALOGRIDIS.
 BASED ON “SHUTTER ISLAND” BY DENNIS LEHANE.
 STARRING LEONARDO DICAPRIO (EDWARD “TEDDY” DANIELS), MARK RUFFALO (CHUCK AULE), BEN KINGSLEY (DR. JOHN CAWLEY), MICHELLE WILLIAMS (DOLORES CHANAL), PATRICIA CLARKSON (DR. RACHEL SOLANDO), AND MAX VON SYDOW (DR. JEREMIAH NAEHRING).
 ALSO STARRING CHRISTOPHER DENHAM, ELIAS KOTEAS, EMILY MORTIMER, JACKIE EARLE HALEY, JILL LARSON, JOHN CARROLL LYNCH, KEN CHEESEMAN, MATTHEW COWLES, ROBIN BARTLETT, RUBY JERINS, AND TED LEVINE.
 DISTRIBUTED BY PARAMOUNT PICTURES ON FEBRUARY 19, 2010.
 PRODUCED IN ENGLISH AND GERMAN BY THE UNITED STATES.
 RUNS 2 HOURS, 18 MINUTES.
-RATED R BY THE MPAA, FOR DISTURBING VIOLENT CONTENT, LANGUAGE AND SOME NUDITY.
+INTENDED FOR MATURE AUDIENCES, DUE TO NUDITY, PROFANITY, AND INTENSE VIOLENCE.

 SHUTTER ISLAND WAS WATCHED ON APRIL 28, 2013.